"I would like to express my thanks for the prompt and courteous attention shown by your people, it was greatly appreciated."

 It has long been recognized that education is the key that unlocks the door to opportunity.
 The UTUIA recognizes and supports that mission by providing various scholarship programs.
 Our scholarship winners attend some of the most prestigious colleges and universities.
 We are happy to be able to serve our membership in this way.

 Each year 50 lucky students are randomly chosen to receive up to four years of scholarship funds.
 In 2015, we raised the amount of the award from $500.00 to $1,000.00 for each of those four years.
+In 2016, We continued our support by increasing the scholarships to $2000.00 per year!!
 We also increased the current recipients awards to match that amount.
-Over the course of time, we have paid out over 1.8 million dollars in scholarships!
+Over the course of time, we have paid out over 2 million dollars in scholarships!
 To learn more, click on one of the links below:

 In 1967, Brotherhood of Railroad Trainmen (BRT) Field Supervisors established an annual scholarship at Buena Vista University, Storm Lake, Iowa, in honor of the latecholarship is in recognition of the service rendered by Mr. Eilers to the Brotherhood of Railroad Trainmen, and Mr. Eilers’ interest in Buena Vista University.